AmyCui2333/3110-FinalProject/README.md

 ```
 Welcome to the 3110 Game engine.
 Please enter the name of the game file you want to load.
-You can type either "easy.json" (friendly for new players) or "hard.json", and press "enter" to start the game!
+You can type either "easy.json" (friendly for new players), "normal.json", or "hard.json", and press "enter" to start the game!

 >
 ```
-4. Load the json file by typing either "`easy.json`" or "`hard.json`" into the **UBUNTU** command prompt and pressing the `enter` button.
+4. Load the json file by typing "`easy.json`", "`normal.json`", or "`hard.json`" into the **UBUNTU** command prompt and pressing the `enter` button.
 Then, our game will immediately start!
 (Tips: if you are new to our game, you may want to choose the "`easy.json`" map to start with :D )